Portal Widgets

 }

-In the properties for the pie chart widget, set the Category Property to type
+In the properties for the pie chart widget, set the Category Property to `type` and the Value Property `value`.

 The script line chart widget displays a chart based on data from the last run of a script.
 The script needs to output data in a particular format in order to define the chart's lines.
 Below is an example of how to generate data for a line chart.